 John Betjeman Award

-Established in 1990 and named in honour of writer, conservation campaigner and SPAB Committee member (1952-1977) Sir John Betjeman, this award celebrates excellence in the repair of places of worship of all denominations and faiths in England and Wales, including the Isle of Man.
+Established in 1990 and named in honour of writer, conservation campaigner and SPAB Committee member (1952-1977) Sir John Betjeman, this award celebrates excellence in the repair of places of worship of all denominations and faiths.
 Shortlisted and winning entries are featured here and in the SPAB Magazine.

 The award is given for repairs to a specific element of a building, rather than for a general programme of works, and projects must have been completed within the previous 18 months.
 Work of any scale is eligible, but must be to the fabric of the building (e.g. tower, wall, roof, floor) or to a significant element of its furnishing (e.g. monument, screen, tomb, pew, pulpit).
 Cathedrals are not eligible.